barjac/freedv-rade-build/README.md

 ## Testing new updates
 There is now a 'freedv-rade-update' script which allows fast updating of your freedv-rade created using this script, full rebuilds and backup/restore from a simple text menu.

+**New** - added ability to optionally build 'Pull Request' branches using the branch name e.g. 'ms-rade-cport' etc.

 N.B.
 Always **copy/paste** commands from here **excluding** the surrounding ' ' to avoid typos!